conn-er/RandomCoords/README.md

 # RandomCoords
-RandomCoords is a Python project that generates a uniform pseudo-random set of points and/or paths inside of a circle on the surface of a sphere (e.g. the Earth) without the use of outside libraries.
+RandomCoords is a short and sweet Python project that generates a uniform pseudo-random set of points and/or paths inside of a circle on the surface of a sphere (e.g. the Earth) without the use of outside libraries.
 Useful for quickly generating test data for mapping solutions.

 ### Dependencies
 - I made this using Python 3.9.
 You could probably go as old as Python 3.6, but YMMV.